 Once the notice is given, the restrained party can contest the restraining order by attending the hearing.
 During this proceeding, the restrained party has the opportunity to explain, excuse, justify, or deny the alleged harassment or threatening behavior.11

-If the evidence shows that the protected person warrants a restraining order, the court issues one.
+If the evidence shows that the protected person has reasonable fears and warrants a restraining order, the court issues one.
 The order then remains in effect for three years.12

 6. Does a protective order show up on a background check?